jlmelb/GettingCleaningDataCourseProject/README.md

 Coursera Course Project for the Getting and Cleaning Data

 run_analysis.R function's purpose is to generate a tidy data set based on data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The tidy set will contain the average of each variable (mean and std, refer to code book for more details) for each activity and each subject.

 To run the function, follow the following steps: